The graph of implicit edge dependencies for indecomposability and beyond: Introduction

+The \defn{Minkowski sum} of two polytopes $\pol[Q],\pol[R]\subset\R^d$ is the polytope $\pol=\pol[Q]+\pol[R] := \set{\b q +\b r}{\b q\in\pol[Q], \b r\in\pol[R]}$.
+In this case, $\pol[Q]$ and $\pol[R]$ are called \defn{Minkowski summands} of $\pol$.
+They are called \defn{weak Minkowski summands} or \defn{deformations} of $\pol$ if they are Minkowski summands of $\b\lambda \pol$ for some $\b\lambda > 0$.
+If all deformations of $\pol$ are translated dilates of $\pol$, \ie if~$\pol$ cannot be written as a nontrivial Minkowski sum, we say that $\pol$ is \defn{indecomposable}.
+The set of deformations of a polytope $\pol$ is closed under Minkowski addition and dilation, and therefore forms a convex cone, called the \defn{deformation cone} of $\pol$.
+Its rays correspond precisely to the indecomposable deformations of $\pol$.

+Minkowski addition is a fundamental operation on convex polytopes, and the study of polytope deformations and decomposability has become a central topic in polyhedral geometry, with applications across a wide range of areas.
+Introduced by Hermann Minkowski~\cite{Minkowski1911}, it led to the \emph{Brunn-Minkowski theory}, which studies the interplay of (mixed)-volumes and Minkowski addition~\cite{SchneiderConvexBodies}.
+These ideas are central in McMullen's proof of the $g$-theorem via the \emph{polytope algebra}~\cite{McMullen1,McMullen1989}, where multiplication corresponds to Minkowski addition, and have more recently played a role in combinatorial Hodge theory~\cite{AHK2018}.
+The deformation cone of a rational polytope coincides with its \emph{nef cone}, encoding projective embeddings of the associated toric variety~\cite[Section~6]{CoxLittleSchenck}.
+Further applications include sparse elimination and polynomial factorization~\cite{GaoLauder2001,SturmfelsSolving,GelfandKapranovZelevinsky}, tropical geometry \cite{MaclaganSturmfelsTropical}, toric deformations~\cite{Altmann1995}, integer programming and combinatorial optimization~\cite{Edmonds,Schrijver1986}, game theory~\cite{Shapley:1971}, and, more recently, neural networks~\cite{MontufarRenZhang2022,HertrichPhD}.

-If all the deformations of $\pol$ are translated dilates of $\pol$, \ie if~$\pol$ cannot be written as a non-trivial Minkowski sum, we say that $\pol$ is \defn{indecomposable}.
-Indecomposable polytopes are the building blocks of Minkowski addition: they are the rays of the deformation cones, and every polytope is a finite sum of indecomposable ones.
-They have applications, among others, in convex geometry, game theory, toric varieties, and computational algebra, and more recently neural networks.
-This explains why the study of deformations and decomposability of polytopes has become a fundamental research line within polyhedral geometry.
-Since Gale gave the first criteria to certify that a polytope is indecomposable in 1954~\cite{Gale1954}, many new stronger criteria have been found \cite{Gale1954,Shephard1963,Kallay1982,McMullen1987,PrzeslawskiYost2008,PrzeslawskiYost2016} (see \cite[Chapter~6]{PinedaVillavicencio} for a recent survey).
-Yet, they do not apply to the truncated graphical zonotopes that we will study.
+Indecomposable polytopes are the building blocks of Minkowski addition: they correspond to the rays of the deformation cones, and every polytope is a finite sum of indecomposable ones.
+Since Gale gave the first criteria to certify that a polytope is indecomposable in 1954~\cite{Gale1954}, many successively stronger criteria have been found \cite{Shephard1963,Kallay1982,McMullen1987,PrzeslawskiYost2008,PrzeslawskiYost2016} (see \cite[Chapter~6]{PinedaVillavicencio} for a recent survey).
+However, none of these apply to the truncated graphical zonotopes that we will study.